Skip to main content

 3. Fibonacci Retracement

 Traders use Fibonacci levels to identify potential reversal levels.
-After a big move up or down, prices often "retrace" to specific levels (like 50% or 61.8%) before continuing in the original direction.
-These levels act as invisible support and resistance.
+After a big move up or down, prices often "retrace" to specific percentages of that move before continuing in the original direction.

 Conclusion